AsteRiRi/SPPA/README.md

 # SPPA

 This is the reference code of work: "Continual Semantic Segmentation via Structure Preserving and Projected Feature Alignment" published at ECCV22.
-We presents two novel constraints designed specifically for CSS task

 </br>